Remya Jose Shemeer PP

 While designing a cloud application, organizations can either opt for Cloud Native Architecture or Cloud Agnostic Architecture.
 Cloud-native architecture involves services and components tied to the Cloud Service Provider (CSP) itself.
 However, a cloud native approach will provide faster development and utilize all the benefits of public cloud services.
 Cloud Agnostic Architecture builds using open source tools and standards which can be moved to/from any on-premises infrastructure or any public cloud platform.

 A major Solution provider from North America for the industrial and military sector wanted to develop an easy to use, efficient, and effective Maintenance instruction rendering solution, so that the maintenance personnel are prompted in real-time the steps to follow as well as how to perform complex tasks correctly without interruptions.
 They were looking for an application platform which can be deployed on-premise for some of their customers due to security/process/government constraints and cloud based solution for regular customers.
-Hence, Gadgeon designed a Cloud Agnostic application where we utilize the maximum benefits of the cloud services.
+Hence, Gadgeon - IoT software development company designed a Cloud Agnostic application where we utilize the maximum benefits of the cloud services.

 What is meant by Cloud Agnostic?